Nyctous Acrylic Tunnel Book Fabrication

 After selecting my design plans to create a nyctous acrylic tunnel book, I had about four weeks to complete the project.
 I planned and divided my time in those weeks as follows:Β

-Week 1 – Test Plexiglass Laser Cutting and Shapes
+Week 1 Test Plexiglass Laser Cutting and Shapes

-Week 2 – Design and Fabricate Shapes
+Week 2 Design and Fabricate Shapes

-Week 3 – Wire and Program Lighting
+Week 3 Wire and Program Lighting

-Week 4 – Make Stars and Finishing Touches
+Week 4 Make Stars and Finishing Touches

 I would first complete a test cut of the acrylic panels to test their overall appearance, capability for detail, most effective arrangement, and other details of the process and look.
-Following the test cut, I designed and fabricated the final shapes for my acrylic layers with most complications and unknowns being smoothed out by theΒ test week.
+Following the test cut, I designed and fabricated the final shapes for my acrylic layers with most complications and unknowns being smoothed out by the test week.
 As the dynamic lights are a key part of my project, I would then dedicate a week to arranging LEDs, wiring the circuitry, programming the control, and refining the timings for an optimal rendering of the aesthetic.
 The final week at the end is left to make the background star panel and any other finishing touches necessary to bring the project together.
 This leeway was important to my schedule for any unforeseen circumstances that came up, as well as just providing time to make my result feel polished and finalized.

 This test was intentionally rough and varied to gather information for a final cut while not spending overmuch time on details I may change.
-I put gathered a lot of information from this step, and the final acrylic panes would not have come out as good without first performing this step.
+I gathered a lot of information from this step, and the final acrylic panes would not have come out as good without first performing this step.
 My concept sketch for the initial cut layout is shown below.

 Layout sketch for the test cut

 The two components to complete a cut are a raster engraving of the scene element silhouettes and a vector cut to separate the panes and associated hardware from the sheet.
-With the raster engraving I composed three scenes, described as follows in their final arrangement from front to back.
+With the raster engraving I composed three scenes to test, described as follows in their arrangement from front to back.
 The first composes a lamppost over a road with blades of grass flanking either side.
-I primarily wanted to test the laser rasterβs ability for detail in this pane, intentionally including skinny grass and lamppost features.
+I primarily wanted to test the laser raster’s ability for detail in this pane, intentionally including skinny grass and lamppost features.
 The lamppost was also a feature I imagined putting an LED behind in my final cut, so included it here as a test for that.
 The second scene has two buildings with window cutouts on one side and a tree on the other, also ideas for final features being tested here.
 The window cutouts were especially an unknown for me, as I wanted the silhouettes to appear as buildings while not being completely unrealistic silhouettes.
 The third scene contains mountains and clouds, which I was most unsure of, but felt like a default background to use given my time in Colorado.
-In drawing the clouds I found myself including interior lines to emphasize their shape not possible with a strict silhouette, so I decided to try two different intensities of rastering on the clouds.
+In drawing the clouds I found myself including interior lines to emphasize shapes not possible with a strict silhouette, so I decided to try two different raster intensities on the clouds.

 I used CorelDraw to put this sketch into a form accepted by the laser cutters on campus, with cobbled together images for the raster.